DylanGeldenhuys/Satellite-image-water-body-finder/README.md

 Authors _S.R.K Gasson & D.S Geldenhuys_

 satelite-image-water-body-finder is a computer vision system that detects and delineates water bodies using a random forest classifier at its core.
-Given a georeferenced '.tif' file the vission system generates '.geojson' files that conatin feature polygons that delineate waterbodies.
+Given an input geo-referenced '.tif' file, the vission system generates '.geojson' files that conatin feature polygons that delineate waterbodies.

 ## Getting Started